wwwidonja/changed_plotly/doc/unconverted/python/interpolation-and-extrapolation-in-1d.md

 ! pip install git+https://github.com/plotly/publisher.git --upgrade
 import publisher
 publisher.publish(
-    'python_Interpolation_and_Extrapolation_in_1D.ipynb', 'python/interpolation-and-extrapolation-in-1d/', 'Interpolation and Extrapolation in 1D | plotly',
+    'python_Interpolation_and_Extrapolation_in_1D.ipynb', 'python/interpolation-and-extrapolation-in-1d/', 'Interpolation and Extrapolation in 1D | new_plotly',
-    'Learn how to interpolation and extrapolate data in one dimension', title='Interpolation and Extrapolation in 1D in Python. | plotly', name='Interpolation and Extrapolation in 1D',
+    'Learn how to interpolation and extrapolate data in one dimension', title='Interpolation and Extrapolation in 1D in Python. | new_plotly', name='Interpolation and Extrapolation in 1D',
     language='python',
     page_type='example_index', has_thumbnail='false', display_as='mathematics', order=3,